zeroluck/docs/sources/articles/oxray.md

 ```

 This will take a few seconds to download the dependency `jar` files, and
-generate the LifeRay-compiled deployable `war` file.
+generate the LifeRay-compiled deployable WAR file.
 It will be placed
 within your <liferay-bundle-folder>/deploy directory, and the hot
 deployable process will start.

-### Using LifeRay Plugin SDK with Ant
+### Using LifeRay Plugin SDK With Ant

 This requires a prerequisite: we assume that you have the plugin SDK
 both installed and configured with LifeRay bundle.